What is liver disease?

 Medications and chemicals: Medications containing acetaminophen can damage the liver in cats.

 The signs of liver disease can be very similar to those of other conditions.
 If you notice any of the following signs in your cat, contact your veterinarian for a complete examination.

 - Poor or loss of appetite

 - Weight loss

-- Jaundice (yellowing of skin and whites of eyes)
+- Jaundice (yellowing of gums, whites of the eyes or skin)

 - Increased thirst

 - Lack of energy or depression